smarvins/Meraki/README.md

     -This is the engine used to create the scripts that held the game together including the game physics of the game such as gravity.

+2. Adobe Photoshop.

+    -Used to design character animations and style the character.

+3. Adobe Illustrator

+    -Used to design game environment especially how the nature around was postioned.